3 releases (breaking)

 The embassy-nrf HAL supports most variants of the nRF family:

-Most peripherals are supported.
+Most peripherals are supported, but can vary between chip families.
 To check what's available, make sure to pick the MCU you're targeting in the top menu in the documentation.

 For MCUs with TrustZone support, both Secure (S) and Non-Secure (NS) modes are supported.
 Running in Secure mode allows running Rust code without a SPM or TF-M binary, saving flash space and simplifying development.